 The Electricity Exhibit

-The exhibit starts off quite boring to be honest, just models of windmills and water pumps used in medieval time, before the industrial revolution and the discovery of electricity.
+The exhibit starts off quite boring to be honest, just models of windmills and water pumps used in medieval times, before the industrial revolution and the discovery of electricity.
 But as you walk through the exhibit things get a little louder and a whole lot more interesting.
 There are electrical reactors from throughout history that make a real noise.
 It sounds like Dr. Frankenstein’s lab in there.
 Be careful, maybe there’s a half-human monster lurking around one of the dark corners.
 I love interactive exhibits and enjoyed trying out some of the activities in this exhibit.

 Related Reading: The Cat Cafe in Munich.